-When something happens to a loved one unexpectedly, it can be completely devastating and life changing.
+When something happens to a loved one unexpectedly, it can be completely devastating and life-changing.
 No one can prepare for the death of someone they love, especially when the death itself was caused by someone else’s reckless behavior and could have been completely avoided in the first place.
 Here at Hastings & Hastings, we are on your side and will be with you every step of the way.

 No amount of money in the world is going to make the wrongful death of a loved one any better.
 But it can help ease the financial burden that is often left behind.
 As a dependent, you may be entitled to compensation.
 Surviving family members can file a wrongful death lawsuit against the negligent party.
 In some cases, that party can be a person, company, or entity.

-If you are looking for a wrongful lawyer in Phoenix, you have come to the right place.
+If you are looking for a wrongful death lawyer in Phoenix, you have come to the right place.
 Here at Hastings & Hastings, we know that when bad things happen like the sudden loss of a loved one, it can really turn your world upside down.
 We want to help you get through this difficult time by providing you with not only moral support, but also expert legal advice.
 Our team of legal professionals can get you the compensation you deserve.
 We will not rest until you are fully compensated for your loss.
-As the best Phoenix car accident lawyers, it is our job to go after the wrongful party and bring you the justice you deserve.
-When your case settles our discount fee puts more money in your pocket.
-Please contact us as soon as you can to receive a free consultation with our Phoenix wrongful death attorneys.

 There are certain damages that you can recover if your loved one has been killed.
 Below are a few of the things that you may be able to be compensated for.